-• TCS (Telescope Control Software): The TCS provides the interface by which MACAO can off-load high stroke Tip/Tilt and Focus errors to the telescope.
-In normal operation all communication with the TCS is via the SOS.
+- TCS (Telescope Control Software): The TCS provides the interface by which MACAO can off-load high stroke Tip/Tilt and Focus errors to the telescope.
+In normal operation all communication with the TCS is via the SOS. - SPIFFI The SPIFFI instrument S/W is responsible for performing a single observation, returning a completed FITS file to the SOS.